stsievert/salmon/_sources/index.rst.txt

    :width: 300px
    :align: center

-These queries are interesting because they provide some relative similarity
-structure: a response might indicate that objects :math:`h` and :math:`a` are more similar than objects :math:`h` and :math:`b` as determined by humans and the instructions they are given.
+These queries provide a relative similarity measure: a response indicates that object :math:`a` is closer to object :math:`b` than object :math:`c` as determined by humans.
 For example, these triplet queries have been used by psychologists to determine what facial emotions human find similar:

 .. image:: imgs/face-embedding.png
    :width: 500px